Knowledge-Wisdom-Understanding/Auto-Recon/README.md

 chmod +x recon.sh
 ```
 recon.sh requires the following tools to be cloned and installed in the /opt folder.
-### To install Dependencies, run these commands in your /opt folder:
+### To manually install Dependencies, run these commands in your /opt folder:
 ```
 cd /opt
 git clone https://github.com/maurosoria/dirsearch.git